LorisYounger/VPet/README_en.md

 * You **must** provide a link to [this page](https://github.com/LorisYounger/VPet).
 * **No** profit should be made with our files.

+### Image Copyright Notice and Authorization terms

+* Images built into the program are subject to the same copyright licensing as above
+* Zip Photo Gallery prohibits commercial use

 ## How to deploy Vpet-Simulator.Windows

 1. Download the source code, and open `VPet.sln` with Visual Studio.